On the use of ferroelectric material in the detection of dark matter axions: The KTO ferroelectric as an interresonator coupling element

-where $S_{11}$ and $S_{21}$ are the reflection and transmission parameters, respectively, $Z_{in}$ is the input impedance from line (1) to line (2), as shown in the first circuit of Figure~\ref{fig:LineKTOLine_Circuit}, $Z_{0}$ is the characteristic impedance of lines (1) and (3), $\rho_2$ is the reflection coefficient of line (3) referred to line (2) (see first circuit of Figure~\ref{fig:LineKTOLine_Circuit}), $j=\sqrt{-1}$ is the complex imaginary unit, $\beta_d$ is the propagation constant of medium (2), and $\rho_1$ is the reflection coefficient at the input referred to line (2) (see first circuit of Figure~\ref{fig:LineKTOLine_Circuit}).
-The phase constant in medium (2) is defined as $\beta_d = (2\pi)/\lambda_g^{KTO}$. $Z_{in}$ is calculated using transmission line theory \cite{pozar}, as follows:
+where $S_{11}$ and $S_{21}$ are the reflection and transmission parameters, respectively, $Z_{in}$ is the input impedance, $Z_{0}$ is the characteristic impedance of lines (1) and (3), $\rho_2$ is the reflection coefficient of line (3) referred to line (2), $j \equiv \sqrt{-1}$ is the complex imaginary unit, $\beta_d$ is the longitudinal component of the propagation vector in medium (2), given by $\beta_d=(2\pi)/\lambda_{gd}$, and $\rho_1$ is the reflection coefficient at the input referred to line (2). $\lambda_{gd}$ can be computed with equation \ref{eq:ld} employing the KTO cut-off frequency as $f_{c}^{KTO} = c/(2a\sqrt{\varepsilon_r})$. $Z_{in}$ is calculated using transmission line theory as follows: \\